-This project was selected as a finalist in the 'Best Data Collection – Interviewer Administered' category of the MRS Operations Awards 2021.
+This project was selected as the winner in the 'Best Data Collection – Interviewer Administered' category of the MRS Operations Awards 2021.
+The judges said:

 Following a tender process, Mackman Research was commissioned by Essex County Council to conduct a time sensitive and important business support survey during the early stages of the Covid-19 pandemic in 2020.
 Essex County Council needed to know how they could better support the Essex business community in challenging times.
 The research gathered would help to shape Essex County Council’s business support and economic growth strategy, helping its businesses to survive and recover from the effects of the pandemic.